Jump: Search for:

 Percentile Results from a Microsoft Access table with Total Access Statistics

-Example of Octile calculations for Age and Weight fields Grouped by State Field
+Example of Octile calculations for Age and Weight fields Grouped by State Field (additional records for other states not shown)

 Instead of creating a table with the percentile results, you can save the percentile value directly in a field in your table.
 This lets you specify the percentile in the same record as your actual value.